gempesaw/bmp-service/README.md

 # SYNOPSIS

-    $ bmp-update  # updates to the newest version of Browsermob Proxy from master
+    $ bmp-install # installs the specified version of Browsermob Proxy
     $ bmp-crontab # outputs to STDOUT a modified crontab
     $ bmp-restart # forcefully restarts the browsermob proxy